Deploy Scheduled Policies to Multiple Instances

 This tutorial is finished.
 To return to the start, see Tutorial: Evaluating Best Practices by Using Policy-Based Management.

-To see a complete list of tutorials, click Tutorials.
+To see a list of Database Engine tutorials, click Database Engine Tutorials.